-- A topographic survey of hilly country covering an area of not less than 5 hectares, showing contours at a height interval appropriate for the survey and the plan scale.
+- 1. A topographic survey of hilly country covering an area of not less than 5 hectares, showing contours at a height interval appropriate for the survey and the plan scale.
 All information relevant to the purpose of the survey must be included in the project. - 2.
 A topographic survey prepared for the purpose of road upgrading works, covering at least 1.5km of existing road and showing all existing features, services, drainage, levels etc. within the road boundaries.
 All information relevant to the purpose of the survey must be included in the project. - 3.
-A topographic survey of an area of not less than I hectare within an existing urban area showing all services, buildings, basements, access ways, occupation, kerblines etc. prepared for the purpose of a redevelopment, a subdivision or for providing an 'as-built' plan.
+A topographic survey of not less than 1 hectare within an existing urban area showing all services, buildings, basements, access ways, occupation, kerblines etc. prepared for the purpose of a redevelopment, a subdivision or for providing an 'as-built' plan.
 All information relevant to the purpose of the survey must be included in the project.
+This existing area must be currently developed to urban density and contain multiple dwellings, services etc. A bare plot of land containing one dwelling will not satisfy the requirements under this section.